gardenappl/mitch/README.md

 gradlew.bat build
 ```

-Instead of using the `build` task (which builds every variant of the app and can take a while), consider building only one flavor: replace `build` with `assembleFdroidRelease`, `assembleGitlabRelease` or `assembleItchioRelease`.
+Instead of using the `build` task (which builds every variant of the app and can take a while), consider building only one flavor: replace `build` with `assembleFdroidRelease` or `assembleItchioRelease`.